 How to make the Lebanese chicken wrap?

 I used pita bread that I had baked the day before.
 You can find them in the supermarket and Arabic shops.
-Spread some hummus on the bread, lay the chicken on top and fold into a tight wrap.
-You can also add some pickled turnip and tomatoes into the wrap.
+Spread some classic hummus on the bread, lay the chicken on top and fold it into a tight wrap.
+You can also add some pickled turnips and tomatoes into the wrap.

 You will quickly fall in love with the contrasts in flavours.
-This recipe if one of the best Lebanese chicken wrap recipes I have come across.
+This recipe is one of the best Lebanese chicken wrap recipes I have come across.